darkLord19/GraphColoringPy/README.md

 ```

 ## Input Format
-Our programs accepts input from a file named *input.txt* which has structure as described below.
+Our program accepts input from a file named *input.txt* which has structure as described below.
 First line contains space seperates integers which represents number of vertices and edges respectively.
 Then next *e* lines contains space seperated integers u and v which represents edge between vertex u and v.